Mountains in European and African Art and History|

 This course is a comparative study of mountains as artistic inspiration, focusing on the Atlas of northwest Africa and the Alps in Europe.
-We begin with Berber holy mountains and associated religious traditions in Morocco.
-Across the High Atlas, Moroccan influence provided the cultural link from southern Europe and the Maghreb to West Africa.
+We begin with Moses, the first mountain climber, and with those who built rather than climbed mountains--the Tower of Babel.
+We then turn to the first historical mountain climber: Oetzi, the 5200 year-old man found frozen in the ice high in the Tyrolian Alps.
 We then turn to medieval Europe.
 There, passes through the Alps and the Black Forest were conduits for the transit of men, goods, and cultural forms.
 Mountains were not barriers but passageways that linked cultures.
-In 16th- and 17th-century Europe, Netherlandish artists--Breughel, Seghers, Ruisdael, Jos de Mompers--first gave full expression to the grandeur, far beyond a human scale, of Alpine scenery.
+In 16th- and 17th-century Europe, Netherlandish artists--Breughel, Seghers, Ruisdael, Joos de Mompers--first gave full expression to the grandeur, far beyond a human scale, of Alpine scenery.
 Gradually, mountains came to be viewed as places of aesthetic beauty and as manifestation of the sublime.

 ||Gen Ed Area Dept:

 ||Fulfills a Major Requirement for: None

 |Major Readings: Wesleyan RJ Julia Bookstore

 Partial Reading List:

 Peter Hanson, THE SUMMITS OF MODERN MAN, Harvard, 2013

 Adalbert Stifter, Bergkristall.
 AS ROCK CRYSTAL.
 English translation; Online at: http://www.gutenberg.org/cache/epub/12573/pg12573.html